acyrus/Maven-Toys-Analysis/README.md

 # Data Analysis
 Exploratory Data Analysis techniques in MySQL will be used to analyze the prepared dataset.
 This will allow us to produce descriptive statistics which helps to understand patterns, detect outliers and find interesting relations among the variables.
-The aggregate functions available in MySQL enable us to compute descriptive statistics.
+We will utilize various SQL elements such as Aggregate Functions, Joins, Temporary Tables, CTEs, Stored Procedures and Window Functions.